Samuel Cochran: Plague and famine work

-In 1911, numerous provinces in Eastern China were inundated with the overflowing of nearby rivers, primarily the Yangtze and the Huai (which Hwai-Yuen is located near).
-The floods most severely affected the Anhui province where Hwai-Yuen is, with as many as 100,000 people having drowned.
+In 1911, numerous provinces in Eastern China were inundated with the overflowing of nearby rivers, primarily the Yangtze and the Huai (which Huaiyuan is located near).
+The floods most severely affected the Anhui province where Huaiyuan is, with as many as 100,000 people having drowned.
 Due to the inundation of crops, many were forced into poverty as the food supply also decreased.
 In Anhui, as much as 70% of the rice crop was destroyed.

-The Presbyterian Board of Foreign Missions estimated that 2,500,000 people were affected by the famine and that Hwai-Yuen sat as the pivot of this famine district.
-Dr. Cochran was directly responsible for 7,000 square miles of this, where two-thirds of all individuals were reported to have abandoned their homes in search of food.
+The Presbyterian Board of Foreign Missions estimated that 2,500,000 people were affected by the famine and that Huaiyuan sat as the pivot of this famine district.
+Cochran was directly responsible for 7,000 square miles of this, where two-thirds of all individuals were reported to have abandoned their homes in search of food.
 This resulted in more than thousands of homeless and hungry, resorting to eating things such as grass, straw, and tree bark.
-As such, much of famine relief was delegated to the Hwai-Yuen station.
-Dr. Cochran and other missionaries would distribute grains from railway terminals for three months, while over 1,000,000 people in Eastern China were enrolled to receive aid from missionaries.
+As such, much of famine relief was delegated to the Huaiyuan station.
+Cochran and other missionaries would distribute grains from railway terminals for three months, while over 1,000,000 people in Eastern China were enrolled to receive aid from missionaries.
 Even still, these grains were only expected to support 43,000 people for 20 days at a time.
-Dr. Cochran's hospital work would decrease as he routinely took multiple-day rides throughout Anhui province to monitor the grain distribution.
+Cochran's hospital work would decrease as he routinely took multiple-day rides throughout Anhui province to monitor the grain distribution.

 Plague response (1911–1912)

 Compounding the flooding and famine striking Eastern China, Northeast China saw an outbreak of the plague in 1911.
 In Vladivostok, Russia, a fight between Russian soldiers and Chinese locals forced many Chinese to leave the famine-infected district of Northeast China and Russia, bringing themselves south towards Anhui.
-While the plague would never reach Hwai-Yuen, Dr. Cochran went to assist with medical efforts to treat the infected.
-However, interacting with infected individuals resulted in Dr. Cochran contracting typhus (a disease different from the plague), leaving him bedridden and seriously ill.
-Dr. Cochran would recover by the end of 1911.
+While the plague would never reach Huaiyuan, Cochran went to assist with medical efforts to treat the infected.
+However, interacting with infected individuals resulted in Cochran contracting typhus (a disease different from the plague), leaving him bedridden and seriously ill.
+Cochran would recover by the end of 1911.

 In the Spring of 1912, "famine fever" (two separate diseases - typhus and relapsing fever) was still prevalent.
-As a result, Dr. Cochran set up and operated a special fever ward in buildings adjacent to Hope Hospital.
+As a result, Cochran set up and operated a special fever ward in buildings adjacent to Hope Hospital.
 They would treat 120 cases: 90 cases of relapsing fever and 30 of typhus.